 Djordevic says he quickly sees the benefits of meditation in his patients.
 “Just 5 minutes of meditating every day can already help a lot, so with a journal it can be more encouraging, as all the progress is recorded.

 “I like to recommend starting with 5 minutes of meditation every day and increasing it by a minute every week, as far as they can push it.
 Personally, I find meditation a great way of dealing with mild anxiety and some patients are no longer dependent on traditional anti-anxiety medications thanks to meditation sessions.”

 There are significant reasons for healthcare workers to meditate.
 Not only does it reduce stress, but it enhances compassion and helps us to perform our jobs more effectively.

 Are you a healthcare worker?
 Would you like to learn to meditate properly?
-Book an online meditation lesson with me today.
+Take a look at our corporate meditation programs.